petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 they are about making decisions and taking action under high uncertainty.
 Does that sound like scientific research to you?

+These outcomes are achieved with automation.
+Code is automatically tested to ensure it can be safely incorporated.
+Code is automatically deployed to remove the pain of any manual procedures, so it can be done more frequently.
+Code is accessible to all team members and CI/CD operates on an independent computing system so the knowledge on how to test and deploy is not siloed in a subset of the team, or worse, a single individual.

+Many research projects involve some sort of code, even if they're not seeking to build software products.

+You might argue that a PI needs to be siloed away from the grad students and postdocs because they have other roles.
+However, this siloing will produce inefficiency.

+The later in the process an error is found, the more expensive it is to fix.

 Even more fundamentally,
 these are about reducing complexity.
 Instead of putting things in many different boxes